The Opioid Crisis: How Did We End Up Here?

 Why it Matters:

-Up until then, opioids were only prescribed for severe pain after surgery or in advanced-stage cancer.
-But, in the early 1990s, that all changed.
-New opioids formulas were promoted as being less addictive, and physicians were encouraged to prescribe these drugs far more liberally than before.
+New opioids formulas were promoted as being less addictive, and physicians were encouraged to prescribe these drugs far more liberally than before, including for the care of chronic pain.

 The Chronic Pain Crisis is the Opioid Crisis